 - Shape each dough into a thick, flattened rectangle.
 You can use your palm, but I prefer a rolling pin.
 Wrap and chill for at least one hour.
 Repeat with the remaining dough.

-For the Raisin Walnut Rugelach Filling
+For the Cinnamon Rugelach Filling

 - While the rugelach dough rectangles chill, make the filling.
 Put the raisins, brown sugar, salt, cinnamon, and vanilla in a small pot.
 Cover with just enough water to submerge the raisins.